-South East Wales Adult Placement / Shared Lives Scheme
+South East Wales Shared Lives Scheme

 Types of adult placement

-The types of placements offered are:
+The types of arrangements offered are:

 - Long term - Accommodation and support in the carer's home on a long term basis, with the opportunity to be involved in family life, social and household activities.
-Short term - Accommodation and support in the carer's home for a time limited period.

 - Respite - Respite with an adult placement family in an ordinary home setting.
 People often return to the same family for regular respite, allowing individuals the opportunity to build and maintain relationships, learn new skills, and have new experiences.